imagineLife/big-site/content/node/events.md

 ## Error Events
 When an event gets emitted with an error, the error event gets triggered/emitted.
-This is critical to NOT crash the node process: without the `.on("error", errorHandler)` written, if an event gets some sort of error during its processing, the whole node process crashes.
+This is critical to handle and NOT crash the node process: without an error event handler written (`.on("error", errorHandler)`), the whole node process crashes.
+With the error event handler written, and an EventEmitter encounters an error, the node process will continue!

 ```js
 const { EventEmitter } = require("events");